KerriRentmeester/tic-tac-toe/README.md

 - flashing font
 - font that standouts more against the background color
 - create a rectangle with a standout background color and a border, in which the winner status fills.

+* Add a sound when a player marks a square.

+* Add a log in profile where the player can create a unique user name and symbol (not just an X or O).
+The log in capability could also allow tracking each individual player's past wins so their score increases with each game won.

 # **Contributing**: